Read This First

 Prompt 3: Create a hypothetical discussion between an epistemologist who has just introduced Cromwell’s Rule and a student who feels the absolute credences of 0 or 1 are sometimes justified.

-The section turns on Epistemologist and Student.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Epistemologist and Student in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Epistemologist distinct from Student.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Epistemologist distinct from Student.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Cromwell’s Rule: An Elaboration, Hypothetical Discussion on Cromwell’s Rule, and Resources on Cromwell’s Rule.
+Treat Cromwell’s Rule: An Elaboration, Hypothetical Discussion on Cromwell’s Rule, and Resources on Cromwell’s Rule as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The practical habit to learn is calibration: matching confidence to evidence rather than to comfort, repetition, or social pressure.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Cromwell’s Rule tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.